-The following high school courses with a grade of "C" or higher: Biology, Chemistry, Algebra I, and Algebra II.
+The following high school courses must be completed with a grade of "C" or higher: Biology, Chemistry, Algebra I, and Algebra II.
 Appropriate developmental or college courses can be substituted for high school deficiencies.
-These prerequisites must be successfully completed by the end of Spring 2014.
-(MTH 151, 152, or 157 will not substitute for the Math requirements.)
+These prerequisites must be successfully completed by the end of Spring 2017.
+(MTH 151, 152, or 157 will not substitute for the Algebra requirements.)

-College level prerequisites include Bio 141 and Bio 142 (Human Anatomy & Physiology I-II) or equivalent, which must be completed by the end of Spring 2014 with a "C" or higher in each course (must include a lab component).
-Bio 231 and Bio 232 with labs are acceptable equivalents.
+College level prerequisites include BIO 141 and BIO 142 (Human Anatomy & Physiology I-II) or equivalent, which must be completed by the end of Spring 2017 with a "C" or higher in each course (must include a lab component).
+BIO 141 and BIO 142 must be taken within the 5 years prior to the fall semester you are applying for.
+BIO 231 and BIO 232 with labs are acceptable equivalents.

-Approximately eighteen (18) students will be admitted to the Roanoke 2014 Dental Hygiene class and eighteen (18) to the Joint Venture at Lord Fairfax Community College.
-The criteria that will be evaluated includes: (1) academic record, (2) interviews by faculty members, which includes an essay component, (3) HOBET reading comprehension results, and (4) the two recommendation letters and evaluation forms submitted.
-In 2013, the total number of qualified applicants seeking admission for VWCC was approximately 50.
-The next class expected to begin at the DCC Joint Venture site will be for Fall 2015.
+Approximately eighteen (18) students will be admitted to the Roanoke 2017 Dental Hygiene class and approximately eighteen (18) to the Joint Venture at Danville Community College.
+The criteria that will be evaluated include: (1) academic record, (2) interviews by faculty members, including an essay component, (3) TEAS reading comprehension results, and (4) the two recommendation letters and evaluation forms submitted.
+The total number of qualified applicants considered for admission (including the Joint Venture) is usually about 110.

-Roanoke HOBET testing is usually conducted from late February to mid-March.
-All qualified early applicants for Roanoke will receive additional details by late-February 2014 regarding HOBET testing dates.
+Roanoke TEAS testing is usually conducted from late February to mid-March.
+All qualified early applicants should receive additional details by late-February 2017 regarding TEAS testing dates.

-We encourage applicants to apply early so you can test as soon as LFCC testing center allows.
 Applicants can only test once.
-Those who have applied before and took the HOBET, must test again (previous score cannot be used).
-Interviews for both sites will not be scheduled until after the application deadline and HOBET results reviewed (interviews are usually held in late March at each site).
+Those who have applied before and took the TEAS must test again (previous scores cannot be used).
+Interviews for both sites will not be scheduled until after the application deadline and TEAS results are reviewed (interviews are usually held in late March at each site).

-A Dental Hygiene Admissions Committee, which meets near the end of the spring semester.
-Their admission decisions are mailed to the applicants as soon as possible, usually in May.
+A Dental Hygiene Admissions Committee, which meets near the end of the spring semester, makes the admission decisions.
+Decisions are mailed to the applicants as soon as possible, usually during the 2nd full week of May.

 The dental hygiene program is difficult, so some students like to have the general support courses like English, developmental psychology, microbiology, and the Humanities Elective done prior to beginning the program.
 It should be understood that support courses are not treated as prerequisites and meeting the admission criteria does not guarantee program admission.
-The Health Careers Specialist, Pam Woody, is available to advise you after your academic history is reviewed.
+The advisor, Pam Woody, is available to advise you after your official transcripts are reviewed.

 The curriculum has a heavy emphasis on general and dental hygiene sciences, as well as clinical sessions which demand technical and lecture application skills.
 All DNH and Natural Science courses must be passed with a grade of "C" or above to ensure continued enrollment.
 Continuance in the program is based upon academic criteria and adherence to attendance and other program policies covered at orientation.
 Satisfactory progress is necessary for eligibility to take licensure examinations.

 Yes.
 Upon enrollment into the program, Dental Hygiene students are required to purchase items specifically for their field of study such as an instrument kit, uniforms, and special supplies.
 These fees are non-refundable.
-The student should be prepared to pay approximately $2,500.00 for these particular expenses at dental hygiene orientation prior to the beginning of first year fall classes.
-Beginning in the fall 2014, a loupe and light will be required to assist with visualization.
+The student should be prepared to pay approximately $2,200.00 for these particular expenses at dental hygiene orientation prior to the beginning of first year fall classes.
+A loupe and light will be required to assist with visualization.
 This item will cost approx. $1,295.00.
 Other medical related expenses (ie. physical, PPD, Hep B) if accepted are typical for most students in a health related program (please see the estimated cost sheet).

 Students are responsible for recruiting patient/clients for clinical experiences.
 Approximately 60 patient/client experiences at specified levels of competency are required for program completion.
 Resources for client recruitment include previous clinic clients, students, college faculty/staff, Bradley Free Clinic (Roanoke), Roanoke Valley Health Department, and friends or family of students.
 Clinic services are free to the public.
 Note: Applicants should be aware that an evening clinical experience may be necessary on a limited basis, due to the number of students involved and clinical hours necessary to meet educational standards.